 What Is Flat Lay Photography?

-- Perfect for a wide variety of products of different sizes
+- Suitable for a wide range of product sizes

 Disadvantages

-- Limited information about the product fit and size
+- Lacks the ability to show item fit and size clearly

 Ghost Mannequin vs. Flat Lay: A Comparison